One Lincoln Street

 The building was designed by TRO Jung Brannen.
 During the topping off ceremony Mayor Thomas M. Menino stated "One Lincoln will be a tremendous addition to the City and will become a signature gateway to the Financial District".
-The skyscraper is also the headquarters of the State Street Corporation.
+The skyscraper was the headquarters of the State Street Corporation.

 History

 One Lincoln Street was the first speculative office building developed in downtown Boston since the late 1980s.
 Originally approved in 1990, One Lincoln was to be the first downtown office building to be developed through the City's Linkage Program which included the investment and participation of a group of City-designated local minority partners, Columbia Plaza Associates.
 Due to the downturn in the real estate market in the early 1990s, the project was put on hold.

 As the market recovered and the office vacancy rate dropped, Gale International, backed by Morgan Stanley Real Estate Funds and The State Teachers Retirement System of Ohio entered into a development joint venture with Columbia Plaza Associates in the fall of 1999.
 The team then completed the design, approval and permitting work for the project and began construction of this $350 million project in April 2000.

 On January 2, 2007, American Financial Realty Trust, which owned 70% of the office tower in a partnership with State Street, sold the building to Fortis Property Group for the disclosed sum of $889 million.